SwingGuy1024/Blog/Bad Uses of Optional.md

     3     throw new BusinessException("Missing Widget");
     4   }
     5   // ...
 (More code)
 This is cleaner and easier to call.
-The addition of Optional to the interface doesn't do much beyond giving us an alternate way to test for null, which puts greater demands on the user.
+The addition of Optional to the interface doesn't do much beyond giving us an alternate way to test for null, but which puts greater demands on the user.

 ### Example 4: Seemingly Sensible Use